hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - a set of compound conditions with an associated remediation action that can be linked with a role and an operating system
     - all the clients connecting to your network must meet mandatory requirements during posture evaluation to become compliant on the network
     - policy requirement types
-      - mandator
+      - Mandator
         - <span style="color: #bb6600;">must remediate</span> to meet the requirements within the time specified in the remediation timer settings
         - move to <span style="color: #bb6600;">Non-Compliant</span> state if failed
-      - optional: allow to skip the specified optional requirements and move to Compliant state
+      - Optional: allow to skip the specified optional requirements and move to Compliant state
-      - audit: for internal purposes and the agent does not prompt any message or input from end users
+      - Audit: for internal purposes and the agent does not prompt any message or input from end users
     - conditions of an endpoint to be checked: <span style="color: #bb6600;">Windows service and Windows firewall</span>
+    - option to the client for remediation and requires the remediation within a certain timeframe: <span style="color: #bb6600;">Mandatory</span>
   - web authentication scenarios: <span style="color: #bb6600;">Local Web Authentication (LWA) & Centralized Web Authentication (CWA)</span>
   - Centralized Web Authentication (CWA) for wireless guest access not rediect to guest portal for authentication and authorization: tag the guest portal in the CWA part of the <span style="color: #bb6600;">Common Tasks section of the authorization profile</span> for the authorization policy line that the unauthenticated devices hit
   - Endpoint Admission Control (EAC): access methods for authentication and authorization